 We spend most of our adult lives at work.
 We choose a job and a career, sometimes they seem to choose us, and whatever we do we want to enjoy it, find fulfilment and be good – don’t we?

-How to Be Good at Work is building week by week into a live online book; a ‘livebook’ that is asking questions and finding answers about the big stuff like our purpose and values, our decisions and actions that impact our daily lives and those around us.
+How to Be Good at Work is building week by week into a live online book; a ‘livebook’ that is asking questions and finding answers about the big stuff like our purpose, values, decisions and actions that impact our daily lives and the lives of those around us.

 This book is for you, to help you find even better ways to be good at work – to enjoy it, and, while I fill in the blanks, I invite you to contribute, as we develop ideas and learn from each other’s experiences together.

 Read about the project in my Foreword.
-Each section looks at a different aspect of what it means to be good at work and is supported with papers and further reading.
+Staring with Love, each section looks at a different aspect of what it means to be good at work and is supported with papers and further reading plus, you’ll find guest writers and current insight and commentary.
 I hope you will find it useful, that you will want to contribute and share the ideas.

 “Do not say a little in many words, but a great deal in a few.”
 Pythagoras

-Following our first 10 episodes we now switch our attention to discussion around real life dilemmas, comment, guest blogging and sharing with you thought provoking articles and essays that we find.
-Join us every Thursday when we will be posting new material, posing questions and bringing you new voices and ideas around How to Be Good at Work.
+Following our first 10 episodes we now switch our attention to discussion around real life work place dilemmas, comment, guest essays and sharing with you thought provoking articles and third party resources that we find.
+In this way we will continuously be updating our content, posing questions and bringing you new voices and ideas around How to Be Good at Work.

 We’ll also be preparing a print version… Interested?
 Contact us for details.